dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_scaling.rst

 .. note::

     Because runtimes are highly system dependent, running the code on your system will likely result in different values.
 The results shown here are illustrative.

 Use the quicksum Function
 =========================

-The easiest improvement you can make is to substitute :func:`~dimod.binary.quicksum` for the Python :func:`sum`, which creates a large number of intermediate objects not created by :func:`~dimod.binary.quicksum`.
+The easiest improvement you can make is to substitute the :func:`~dimod.binary.quicksum` function for the Python :func:`sum` function, which creates a large number of intermediate objects not created by :func:`~dimod.binary.quicksum`.

 .. testcode::